deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 // Then, "jump over shellcode" by calling the buffer at an offset of the calculation (64 bytes + CONTEXT size)

-// 0xe8 is a near call, which uses RIP as the base address for RVA calculations and dynamically adds the offset specified by shellcodeOffset
+// 0xe8 is a near call, which uses RIP as the base address for RVA calculations and dynamically adds the offset specified by shellcodeOffset ntContinue[i++] = 0xe8;
-// Placing at an index of 0 to begin the routine ntContinue[i++] = 0xe8;

 // Subtracting to compensate for the near call opcode (represented by i) and the DWORD used for relative addressing